Koenkk/zigbee2mqtt.io/docs/devices/ZBHT-1.md

 ### Status of Functions
 1. Temperature monitoring - Works
 2. Humidity monitoring - Works
 3. Battery monitoring - untested.
  * In theory the device LED will flash ONCE if the voltage falls below 2.4V
  * In theory the device will send a low-power report to the ZigBee network if the voltage falls below 2.4V - no other battery reporting.

 ### Device type specific configuration
 *[How to use device type specific configuration](../information/configuration.md)*

-The below seems to be valid for most temperature/humidity sensors, but has not been explicitly tested with this device.

 * `temperature_precision`: Controls the precision of `temperature` values, e.g. `0`, `1` or `2`; default `2`.